 Indeed, Henry carried that success into the NCAA.

-Although he originally committed to the University of Georgia, a logical choice considering Yulee sits just south of the Florida-Georgia border near Jacksonville, Florida, he ultimately chose the University of Alabama Crimson Tide over UGA and Florida.
+Although the running back built like a linebacker originally committed to the University of Georgia, a logical choice considering Yulee sits just south of the Florida-Georgia border near Jacksonville, Florida, he ultimately chose the University of Alabama Crimson Tide despite offers form UGA, Florida and Miami.

-Henry won the Heisman Trophy in 2015 and led the Crimson Tide to a College Football Playoff berth and national championship win over Clemson that year as well.
-Behind his SEC single-season record of 2,219 yards and 28 rushing touchdowns, the unanimous First-Team All-American won plenty more awards that year, too: the Maxwell Award, Doak Walker Award and Walter Camp Award.
+Henry won the Heisman Trophy in 2015 and led the Crimson Tide to a College Football Playoff berth and national championship win over Clemson under head coach Nick Saban that year as well.
+Behind his SEC single-season record of 2,219 yards -- including a career-high 271 yards against the Auburn Tigers -- and 28 rushing touchdowns, the unanimous First-Team All-American won plenty more awards that year, too: the Maxwell Award, Doak Walker Award and Walter Camp Player of the Year Award.

 After leaving as Alabama's all-time career rushing leader despite sharing backfield duties with T.J.
 Yeldon and Kenyan Drake during much of his time in Tuscaloosa, Henry was drafted by the Tennessee Titans in the second round of the 2016 NFL Draft.

-Taking hand-offs from Marcus Mariota, he’s given fits to AFC South teams like the Colts, Texans and Jaguars and has quickly shown he’s emerging as one of the NFL’s best young running backs.
+Taking hand-offs from Marcus Mariota, he gave fits to AFC South teams like the Colts, Texans and Jaguars and has quickly shown he's emerging as one of the NFL's best young running backs.